RAS598-2025-S-Team12/RAS598-2025-S-Team12.github.io/docs/index.md

 ### iii.
 Interaction
 #### RViz Interface:
 We will use RViz to visualize robot states, sensor data, task progress, and debugging information in real-time.
-#### Gazebo Simulation:
-We will use Gazebo to simulate and validate robot behaviors, test all kinds of scenarios virtually before real-world deployment, and ensure system stability.

 ### iv.
 Control and Autonomy
 The processed sensor data enables real-time responses such as collision avoidance, stability adjustments, and immediate path corrections.
 For instance, the LiDAR data helps detect unexpected obstacles, while the IMU provides vital motion and balance information.
 At the higher level, the controller uses the refined sensor data to update path planning, ensuring the Turtlebot navigates efficiently and delivers cargo to the correct station based on marker recognition.